-- Thomas Baumann contributed the code for links to the MH-E email system. - Alex Bochannek provided a patch for rounding time stamps. - Charles Caves' suggestion sparked the implementation of templates for Remember. - Pavel Chalmoviansky influenced the agenda treatment of items with specified time. - Gregory Chenov patched support for lisp forms into table calculations and improved XEmacs compatibility. - Sacha Chua suggested to copy some linking code from Planner. - Kees Dullemond inspired the use of narrowed tabled columns. - Christian Egli converted the documentation into TeXInfo format, patched CSS formatting into the HTML exporter, and inspired the agenda. - Nic Ferrier contributed mailcap and XOXO support. - Kai Grossjohann pointed out key-binding conflicts caused by Org-mode. - Stefan Monnier provided a patch to keep the Emacs-Lisp compiler happy. - Tim O'Callaghan suggested in-file links, search options for general file links, and TAGS. - Oliver Oppitz suggested multi-state TODO items. - Scott Otterson sparked the introduction of descriptive text for links, among other things. - Pete Phillips helped the development of the TAGS feature. - T.V.
-Raman reported bugs and suggested improvements. - Matthias Rempe (Oelde) provided ideas, Windows support, and quality control. - Kevin Rogers contributed code to access VM files on remote hosts. - Frank Ruell solved the mystery of the keymapp nil bug, a conflict with 'allout.el'. - Philip Rooke created the Org-mode reference card and provided lots of feedback. - Christian Schlauer proposed angular brackets around links, among other things. - Linking to VM/BBDB/GNUS was inspired by Tom Shannon's 'organizer-mode.el'. - David O'Toole wrote 'org-publish.el' and came up with lots is ideas for small changes. - Jürgen Vollmer contributed code generating the table of contents in HTML output. - Chris Wallace provided a patch implementing the 'QUOTE' keyword. - David Wainberg suggested archiving, and improvements to the linking system. - John Wiegley wrote 'emacs-wiki.el' and 'planner.el'.
+- Thomas Baumann contributed the code for links to the MH-E email system. - Alex Bochannek provided a patch for rounding time stamps. - Charles Cave's suggestion sparked the implementation of templates for Remember. - Pavel Chalmoviansky influenced the agenda treatment of items with specified time. - Gregory Chernov patched support for lisp forms into table calculations and improved XEmacs compatibility, in particular by porting 'nouline.el' to XEmacs. - Sacha Chua suggested to copy some linking code from Planner. - Eddward De Villa proposed Checkbox statistics. - Kees Dullemond inspired the use of narrowed tabled columns. - Christian Egli converted the documentation into TeXInfo format, patched CSS formatting into the HTML exporter, and inspired the agenda. - Nic Ferrier contributed mailcap and XOXO support. - Niels Giessen had the idea to automatically archive DONE trees. - Bastien Guerry provided extensive feedback. - Kai Grossjohann pointed out key-binding conflicts with other packages. - Leon Liu asked for embedded LaTeX and tested it. - Stefan Monnier provided a patch to keep the Emacs-Lisp compiler happy. - Todd Neal provided patches for links to Info files and elisp forms. - Tim O'Callaghan suggested in-file links, search options for general file links, and TAGS. - Oliver Oppitz suggested multi-state TODO items. - Scott Otterson sparked the introduction of descriptive text for links, among other things. - Pete Phillips helped the development of the TAGS feature. - T.V.
+Raman reported bugs and suggested improvements. - Matthias Rempe (Oelde) provided ideas, Windows support, and quality control.

+- Kevin Rogers contributed code to access VM files on remote hosts. - Frank Ruell solved the mystery of the keymapp nil bug, a conflict with 'allout.el'. - Philip Rooke created the Org-mode reference card and provided lots of feedback. - Christian Schlauer proposed angular brackets around links, among other things. - Linking to VM/BBDB/GNUS was inspired by Tom Shannon's 'organizer-mode.el'. - Daniel Sinder came up with the idea of internal archiving by locking subtrees. - David O'Toole wrote 'org-publish.el' and drafted the manual chapter about publishing. - Jürgen Vollmer contributed code generating the table of contents in HTML output. - Chris Wallace provided a patch implementing the 'QUOTE' keyword. - David Wainberg suggested archiving, and improvements to the linking system. - John Wiegley wrote 'emacs-wiki.el' and 'planner.el'.
 The development of Orgmode was fully independent, and both systems are really different beasts in their basic ideas and implementation details.
-However, I have later looked at John's code and learned from his implementation of (i) links where the link itself is hidden and only a description is shown, and (ii) popping up a calendar to select a date. - Carsten Wimmer suggested some changes and helped fix a bug in linking to GNUS. - Roland Winkler requested additional keybindings to make Org-mode work on a tty. - Piotr Zielinski wrote 'org-mouse.el' and showed how to follow links with mouse-1.
+I later looked at John's code, however, and learned from his implementation of (i) links where the link itself is hidden and only a description is shown, and (ii) popping up a calendar to select a date. - Carsten Wimmer suggested some changes and helped fix a bug in linking to GNUS. - Roland Winkler requested additional keybindings to make Org-mode work on a tty. - Piotr Zielinski wrote 'org-mouse.el' and showed how to follow links with mouse-1.